About Advanced Robotics

 |ISSUES||Submission Deadline||Publish (planned)|

-AR welcomes the submission of papers of high quality and interest reporting on original research results of analysis, design, implementation, and the use of robots in various areas such as manipulation, locomotion, sensors, actuators, materials, control, intelligence, language, software, interface, system architecture, etc. The journal will also cover aspects of social and managerial analysis and policy regarding robots.
-We encourage all of you to submit papers and appreciate receiving proposals on organizing special issues.
+AR welcomes the submission of papers of high quality and interest reporting original research results of analysis, design, implementation and use of robots in various areas such as manipulation, locomotion, sensors, actuators, materials, control, intelligence, language, software, interface, system architecture, biomimetics, etc. The journal will also cover aspects of social and managerial analysis, and policy regarding robots.
+We encourage all of you to submit papers and appreciate to receive proposals to organize the special issue.